teamdomy/wasp/README.md

 ### Dark Wasp 2.0: Tarantula Hawk

-Dark Wasp is a library and a platform for composing distributed web applications by using observable sequences, it was conceived as yet another tool for parallel computing and lambda function storage.
+Dark Wasp is a library and a platform for composing distributed web applications by using promises, it was conceived as yet another tool for parallel computing and lambda function storage.
 It provides 3 cores types named `agents`: `Peer`, `Wasp` and `Swarm`.

 *Dark Wasp was tested on Chrome, Firefox, Safari, Edge and IE 11*